MarsBased/handbook/CONTRIBUTING.md

 We welcome any suggestion, and we encourage discussions.

 This is an opinionated resource.
-In order to change these guides a vast majority of the MarsBased developers should agree.
+In order to change these guides, a vast majority of the MarsBased developers should agree.
 You can open a PR directly with your suggestions or you can create an issue to discuss and collect opinions before opening it.

-Ask any question about the guides opening an issue.
+Ask any questions about the guides opening an issue.

 ## Submitting changes